stephmow/HikingApp/README.md

 # Take A Hike!

-A web application that allows users to search for hiking trails by name, zipcode or city and displays information for the hike.
-Logged in users can create a list of saved and/or completed hikes.
+For my Hackbright project, I wanted to create a user friendly dynamic web application encouraging users to get active since many of us are working remote these days.
+Users are able to search for hiking trails by name, zipcode and/or city, and see review details for selected hikes.
+Logged in users can create a list of saved and/or completed hikes for future reference.

 ### Features with Screenshots